 - Applicants 24 years of age and older who do not meet the above requirements should provide a portfolio of evidence demonstrating formal, informal, and non-formal knowledge, training, work experience, and/or learning in a cognate field of study equivalent to an NQF level 7 qualification to support admission into the programme on the basis of Recognition of Prior Learning (RPL).

 See SACAP’s full Admissions Policy here

 Intake / selection process

-- As per the Health Professions Council of South Africa’s requirements, the maximum number of applicants accepted into this programme is limited to 15 students per approved campus, i.e. Cape Town, Johannesburg, and Pretoria campuses.
+- As per the Health Professions Council of South Africa’s requirements, the maximum number of applicants accepted into the Bachelor of Social Science Honours in Psychology [BPsych Equivalent Programme] is limited to 15 students per approved campus, i.e. Cape Town, Johannesburg, and Pretoria campuses.

 - Acceptance is subject to a stringent selection process that includes, inter alia: applicants meeting the minimum entrance requirements, completion of application forms, assessment of academic and non-academic aptitudes and competencies, interview with a panel and final selection interviews.

 It’s easy, you can apply online.
 You will also need these docs

 - 2 x Referee reports

 - Campus options: On campus (Cape Town, Johannesburg and Pretoria)

 - Duration: 18 months, full-time only